 Nothing of this is written in stone except for the feeding of the pigs.
 Some volunteers are better with the pigs than with the charcuterie and vice versa.
 I am open to ideas and suggestions from the volunteers.
-I believe that the volunteer experience should not be a one way learning experience.
-If someone can teach me how to save the old cottage, show me how to build a chicken home, or instruct me how to make the best cider from the apples, I will be very grateful.
+In the best case the volunteer experience is not a one way learning experience.
+If someone can teach me how to save the old cottage, show me how to make a foundation for a smoking house, or build the walls and roof for it, I will be very grateful.

 I require some basic knowledge of cooking from my volunteers.
 You should at least be able to cook three dishes from your country, since we all eat together and take turns in preparing the meals.

 The accommodation I provide consist of two rooms on the upper floor and a room with a big bed in the basement.
 Only couples or friends are required to share rooms.

 My farm is just 1 h 15 m away from Stockholm by bus and commuter train which is convenient if you want to visit the beautiful capitol of Sweden on your free days.
 I want to point out though, that I am not interested in having volunteers whose primary interest is to find hosting close to Stockholm.

 I do not accept smoking in the house.